renoki-co/jetstream-cashier-billing-portal/README.md

 }
 ```

-## 🙌 Usage

-The package is all about the scaffolding a billing portal for your app.

-For more information about plans and quotas, check [Cashier Register Documentation](https://github.com/renoki-co/cashier-register) and [Laravel Cashier for Stripe](https://laravel.com/docs/8.x/billing).
+For more information about defining plans and quotas, check [Cashier Register documentation](https://github.com/renoki-co/cashier-register) and check [Laravel Cashier for Stripe documentation](https://laravel.com/docs/8.x/billing) on handling the billing.

 ## 🐛 Testing